SimonPreisinger/ObjectLocalizationAndDepthEstimation/README.md

 ### Quick Start:

+* clone repository to C
-* download http://campar.in.tum.de/files/rupprecht/depthpred/NYU_ResNet-UpProj.npy and save it in the source directory.
+* download http://campar.in.tum.de/files/rupprecht/depthpred/NYU_FCRN-checkpoint.zip and extract it in the source directory.
 * save your image in \dataset\single_prediction\image_1
 * change image pathes in cnn.py
 * start cnn.py
-* mark and run code line 200 - 300 (depth prediction of the image)
+* mark and run code line 150 - 230 (depth prediction of the image)
-* mark and run code line 299 - 430 (tensorflow object api, will be downloaded if not available)
+* mark and run code line 240 - 361 (tensorflow object api, will be downloaded if not available)
-* mark and run codee line 431 - end (combines depth image with detection image)
+* mark and run codee line 370 - end (combines depth image with detection image)

 ## Object Classification:
 For object classification it uses the resnet50 from keras which will automatically be downloaded by starting the python cnn file